 You must use a manned border crossing and report to the red zone.

-You can use valid foreign registration (number plates) for up to 30 days after the vehicle has been given customs clearance.
+You can use valid foreign registration (number plates) for up to 30 days after the vehicle has been declared for the procedure for release for free circulation and thereby given customs clearance.
 The requirement for this is that the vehicle is insured and in satisfactory technical condition and that the vehicle registration certificate (vognkort) and customs documents can be presented for checks at any time.

 If the vehicle is not insured when crossing the border, you will have to take out special Frontier Insurance with Norwegian Customs.
 The driver/owner of the vehicle can otherwise be held liable for damage that may occur from use of an uninsured vehicle.